- About Us

 14: English language ability for non-native speakers who were taught in English for the final two years of school (or more)

-All applicants are advised that the fees paid cover the cost of tuition for programme delivery.
-There may be additional costs to cover, for example, books if required, stationary, awarding body registration fees, professional body registration fees, and travel costs to events.
-Having access to an up-to-date computer/ laptop and internet is advised.
+All applicants are advised that the fees paid cover the cost of tuition for programme delivery, but there may be additional costs to cover, for example, books if required, stationary, awarding body registration fees, professional body registration fees, and travel costs to events.